hspaans/hspaans/README.md

 ### Hi there 👋

 I’m a Staff Engingeer in the financial sector with a background in both sofware and electical engineering.
-I have a real passion for discovering and playing with new things in the hope to apply that knowledge in the future.
+I have a passion for discovering and playing with new things in the hope to apply that knowledge in the future.

 ### 📝 Latest Blog posts